European Union Citizens Moving to Spain

 How to register

-Within three months of arrival in Spain, application for a Residence Certificate must be made at the Foreigner's Office (Oficina de Extranjeros) or local police station in the province of intended residence.
-In some areas, an appointment can be made in advance.
+Within three months of arrival in Spain, application for amust be made at the Foreigner's Office (Oficina de Extranjeros) or local police station in the province of intended residence.
+In some areas, an appointment must be in advance.

 - A list of addresses and contact telephone numbers of all Oficinas de Extranjeros is available online (in Spanish)

-- Some of the application process can be done online
+- Some application procedures can be done online

 The following documents are required in order to apply for a Residency Certificate: